hdansou/logseq/README.md

 * Discord: [discord.gg/logseq](https://discord.gg/logseq)
   * [中文 Discord](https://discord.gg/xYqcrXWymg)

+## How can I use it?

+To start using Logseq, follow these simple steps:

+1. [Download](https://github.com/logseq/logseq/releases/latest) the latest version of Logseq
+2. Install Logseq on your device and launch the application
+3. Start writing

+That's it!
+You can now enjoy the benefits of using Logseq to streamline your workflow, manage your projects, and stay on top of your goals.
+Have fun! 🎉

-## 🫶 Support Logseq Development
+## Support and Contribute to Logseq Development

-If you find Logseq useful and want to help us keep the project growing, please consider supporting our contributors on [Open Collective](https://opencollective.com/logseq).
-Your support shows our contributors that their efforts are appreciated and motivates them to continue their excellent work.
+If you find Logseq useful and want to help us keep the project growing, please consider supporting via [Open Collective](https://opencollective.com/logseq).
+Additionally, a contribution can be feedback, feature request, documentation, code, and plugin creation or updates.
 Every contribution, no matter how small, helps us keep improving Logseq.

-## 💡 Feature requests
+### Feature requests

 We value your input on improving Logseq and making it more useful for you.
 If you have any ideas or feature requests, please share them in the [Logseq Forum: Feature
 Requests](https://discuss.logseq.com/new-topic?category=feature-requests) section.